cap-js/docs/advanced/odata.md

 </Annotation>
 ```

-A main use case for such dynamic expressions is SAP Fiori,
+One of the main use cases for such dynamic expressions is SAP Fiori,
 but note that Fiori supports dynamic expressions only for
 [specific annotations](https://ui5.sap.com/#/topic/0e7b890677c240b8ba65f8e8d417c048).